Nules84/CI_PP2_ArtiQuiz/README.md

 1. [HTML](https://html.spec.whatwg.org/multipage/)

     * The building blocks to everything that is code!
-Used to create the foundations of ArchiQuiz's website.
+Used to create the foundations of ArtiQuiz's website.

 2. [CSS](https://www.w3.org/Style/CSS/)

     * Who's got style?
-Used to style ArchiQuiz's HTML code.
+Used to style ArtiQuiz's HTML code.

 3. [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)